 Third-generation cells are less commercially-advanced ‘emerging’ technologies.
-This includes organic photovoltaics (OPVs), copper zinc tin sulphide (CZTS), perovskite solar cells, dye-sensitised solar cells (DSSCs), and quantum dot solar cells.
-The two last generations are unlikely to challenge silicon’s dominance for large-scale electricity generation but offer promise in applications where lower cost, weight, low energy requirement and durability can be traded-off against efficiency.
+This includes organic photovoltaics (OPVs), copper zinc tin sulfide (CZTS), perovskite solar cells, dye-sensitized solar cells (DSSCs), and quantum dot solar cells.
+The two last generations are unlikely to challenge silicon’s dominance for large-scale electricity generation but offer promise in applications where lower cost, weight, low energy requirement, and durability can be traded-off against efficiency.

-The third generation of photovoltaic cells, so-called thin film, is revolutionizing the energy harvesting market by offering a technology efficient in low light condition, lightweight and greener than previous generation.
+The third generation of photovoltaic cells, so-called thin film, is revolutionizing the energy harvesting market by offering a technology efficient in low light conditions, lightweight, and greener than the previous generation.

 Thermal energy is the kinetic energy of microscopic agitation of an object, which is due to a disordered agitation of its molecules and atoms.
 Thermal energy is a part of the internal energy of a body.
 Thermoelectric materials, such as crystals convert a constant temperature into electrical energy.
 It is for instance particularly useful for harvesting wasted heat from cars.
 Thermoelectric generators are also used to convert heat from the human body into a voltage to power medical sensors.

 The concept of piezoelectric was born in 1880 by the Curie brothers.
-Piezoelectricity meaning literally “electricity resulting from pressure”, piezoelectric materials accumulate a charge in response to a mechanical stimulation.
-They are used for instance to harvest the energy generated by footsteps or crowd to power display system.
+Piezoelectricity meaning literally “electricity resulting from pressure”, piezoelectric materials accumulate a charge in response to mechanical stimulation.
+They are used for instance to harvest the energy generated by footsteps or crowd to the power-display system.

 Electrodynamic harvesters transform kinetic energy (vibrations) into electricity.
 Energy is created when a magnetic presence passes by a coil, this energy is then captured and converted into a usable current.
 It knows staggering but still theoretical applications within the body sensor networking and smart car markets as well as the IoT.

 It’s about creating electric tension by collecting wave propagation.
-This kind of energy harvesting solution gained an increasingly popularity during recent years since the introduction of RFID (Radio Frequency Identification).
+This kind of energy harvesting solution gained increasing popularity during recent years since the introduction of RFID (Radio Frequency Identification).

-RFID tags can be sticked or incorporated in objects, animals or humans.
+RFID tags can be stick or incorporated into objects, animals, or humans.
 In fact.
-RFID tags contains antennas connected to an electronic chip which allow them to answer queries from the transceiver.
+RFID tags contain antennas connected to an electronic chip which allows them to answer queries from the transceiver.